jdecaron/c19coalition/_posts/2021-01-18-reuben-katz-and-sensorydata-corp-low-cost-ppe-and-a-can-do-attitude.md

 thumbnail: /assets/uploads/reuben-donation-.jpeg
 summary: SensoryData Corp was founded on the mission to save lives and prevent illness, then came COVID-19.
-The company and its founder, Reuben Katz pivoted from their life saving mission to another, to get low cost and donated PPE to communities and organizations that needed it most and fast.
+The company and its founder, Reuben Katz pivoted from their life-saving mission to another, to get low cost and donated PPE to communities and organizations that needed it most, and fast.
 ---